Lojong Practice Journal: In post-meditation, be a child of illusion

 The 59 slogans through a social justice lens

-Too often, especially in the West, people become obsessed with whether they are meditating enough or if they are meditating in the ‘right way’ or if their meditation is getting results.
+Too often, especially in convert Buddhist communities, people become obsessed with whether they are meditating enough or if they are meditating in the ‘right way’ or if their meditation is getting results.
 I know this was true of me for the first five years of my practice.
 I had been practicing just as Sharon Salzberg’s teacher observed of Western students: as if I was in a boat, rowing as hard and as fast and as earnestly as I could, but without untying it from the dock.
 I was so focused on meditation— questioning if I was meditating regularly enough, and beating myself up when I wasn’t — that I completely missed that meditation itself is not the same as practice.

 It took hearing someone say the very words “The technique is not the practice” for me to get this.